pragati885/Youtube_data_analyst/README.md

 - The most liked video categories were identified, providing insights into audience preferences.
 - Analysis of likes, dislikes, and comments helped gauge audience engagement levels.
 - Trends in video views and likes were explored over time.
+- The heatmap illustrates the correlation matrix among the variables 'views,' 'likes,' and 'dislikes' from the dataset.
+Each cell in the heatmap represents   the degree of correlation between two variables, with values closer to 1 indicating a strong positive correlation, values closer to -1 indicating a
+  strong negative correlation, with values near 0 indicating little to no correlation.
+In this context:

+    The correlation between 'views' and 'likes' signifies how the number of views relates to the number of likes a video receives.
+    The correlation between 'views' and 'dislikes' measures the relationship between the number of views and the number of dislikes.
+    The correlation between 'likes' and 'dislikes' gauges the connection between the number of likes and the number of dislikes.

 ## Technologies Used